 Stake Eth on Behalf of a Node goes over the steps for staking ETH on behalf of a node.
 It's a new feature introduced in Houston to facilitate single depositor scenarios.
 We'll walk through how to do this on a testnet if you want to try it out before staking real ETH on mainnet.

 RPL Withdrawal Address shows you how to set an RPL withdrawal address for your node.
-This is useful if you want to enable a seperate entity to supply the RPL insurance collateral for a node.
+This is useful if you want to enable a separate entity to supply the RPL insurance collateral for a node.